$ cd fundamentals-of-devops

 $ cd ch3/tofu/live/lambda-sample

-In the lambda-sample folder, create a file called main.tf with the contents shown in Example 56:
+In that folder, create main.tf with the contents shown in Example 56:

 lambda